-The facts of every case are different, and whether the time limitations for initiating a collateral proceeding has run or not depends on many different factors.
+The facts of every case are different, and whether the time limitations for initiating a collateral proceeding have run or not depends on many different factors.
 The information on this page is very general.
-Anyone considering seeking post conviction relief by initiating a collateral proceeding in either state or federal court, or both, should consult with a qualified and experienced attorney before making any final decision on how best to proceed.
-State and federal courts are not very forgiving in post conviction proceedings, requiring that any motions collaterally attacking a defendant’s conviction and sentence be filed in a timely manner raising only those issues that are subject to collateral review.
-Also, once a defendant raises an issue in a post conviction proceeding, he or she is generally barred from ever raising it again.
+Anyone considering seeking post-conviction relief by initiating a collateral proceeding in either state or federal court, or both, should consult with a qualified and experienced attorney before making any final decision on how best to proceed.
+State and federal courts are not very forgiving in post-conviction proceedings, requiring that any motions collaterally attacking a defendant’s conviction and sentence be filed in a timely manner raising only those issues that are subject to collateral review.
+Also, once a defendant raises an issue in a post-conviction proceeding, he or she is generally barred from ever raising it again.